GIScience/openrouteservice/docs/run-instance/installation/building-from-source.md

 ## Prerequisites

 The following documentation assumes you are running an Ubuntu 20.04 system (also generally works with newer Ubuntu versions).
-Depending on your environent, you might need to adjust certain details.
+Depending on your environment, you might need to adjust certain details.
 You will also need to make sure to have the following installed:
 * [git](https://github.com/git-guides/install-git) should be available on your system
 * [java](https://www.java.com/en/) 17 should be available, preferably as default Java environment
 * [maven](https://maven.apache.org/) should be installed on your system